dylnbk/chatty-v2/README.md

 - Navigate to **Project Settings > Service Accounts**.
 - Click on **"Generate new private key"** and save the JSON file.
-- **Note:** You'll need the contents of this JSON file for the next step.
+- You'll need to convert this JSON file to TOML using key-to-toml.py (or your preferred method).

 ### 4. Configure `st.secrets`